TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/Index.rst

         Information on how to install extensions using Composer.

-    ..  card:: :ref:`Managing Extensions - Legacy Guide <extensions_legacy_management>`
+    ..  card:: :ref:`Recommended extensions <recommended-extensions>`

-        This guide contains information on how to manage extensions using the TYPO3 backend and the TYPO3 Extension Repository (TER) without Composer.
-        This method of managing extensions is now deprecated.
+        An overview of recommended extensions.

     ..  card:: :ref:`Create your own extension <create-own-extension>`